Osmium: Physical properties

 Osmium is a hard, brittle, blue-gray metal, and the densest stable element—about twice as dense as lead.
 The density of osmium is slightly greater than that of iridium; the two are so similar (22.587 versus 22.562 g/cm3 at 20 °C) that each was at one time considered to be the densest element.
 Only in the 1990s were measurements made accurately enough (by means of X-ray crystallography) to be certain that osmium is the denser of the two.

 Osmium has a blue-gray tint.
 The reflectivity of single crystals of osmium is complex and strongly direction-dependent, with light in the red and near-infrared wavelengths being more strongly absorbed when polarized parallel to the c crystal axis than when polarized perpendicular to the c axis; the c-parallel polarization is also slightly more reflected in the mid-ultraviolet range.
 Reflectivity reaches a sharp minimum at around 1.5 eV (near-infrared) for the c-parallel polarization and at 2.0 eV (orange) for the c-perpendicular polarization, and peaks for both in the visible spectrum at around 3.0 eV (blue-violet).

-Osmium is a hard but brittle metal that remains lustrous even at high temperatures.
+Osmium remains lustrous even at high temperatures.
 It has a very low compressibility.
-Correspondingly, its bulk modulus is extremely high, reported between 395 and 462 GPa, which rivals that of diamond (443 GPa).
+Correspondingly, its bulk modulus is extremely high, reported to be between 395 and 462 GPa, which rivals that of diamond (443 GPa).
 The hardness of osmium is moderately high at 4 GPa.
 Because of its hardness, brittleness, low vapor pressure (the lowest of the platinum-group metals), and very high melting point (the fourth highest of all elements, after carbon, tungsten, and rhenium), solid osmium is difficult to machine, form, or work.